Share

 Do I Really Need to Optimize My Images?

-Back in the mists of Internet time, everyone was on dial-up and connection speeds came in one flavor: slow.
-In those days, image optimization was naturally at the very top of any developer’s to-do list.
-However, fast forward a few years through the broadband revolution and people are happily streaming the Superbowl live on their smartphones.
+Back in the mists of Internet time, everyone was on dial-up, and connection speeds came in one flavor: slow.
+Image optimization was naturally at the top of any developer’s to-do list in those days.
+However, fast forward a few years through the broadband revolution, and people happily stream the Superbowl live on their smartphones.

 With that in mind, do we really still need to worry about a few kilobytes here or there with images?
 Let’s look at three critical reasons why the answer is an emphatic yes.

 As far back as 2010, Google officially announced that site speed is a ranking factor.
-Their stated aim is that your page should load in one second or less.
-The verdict is very much in: a slow page will hurt your search engine rankings.
+Their stated aim is that your page should load in one second or less when possible.
+The verdict is very much in an excessively slow page will hurt your search engine rankings.

 What Do I Need to Know About Images for the Web?

 Web images can broken into two categories: vector and raster.
-Vector images are mathematically generated, resolution independent and scalable to any size without loss of quality.
-They’re perfect for illustrated elements such as backgrounds or logos, and their file sizes are typically tiny.
+Vector images are mathematically generated, resolution-independent, and scalable to any size without losing quality.
+They’re perfect for illustrated elements such as backgrounds or logos; their file sizes are typically tiny.

 After years of wrangling, modern browser support for Scalable Vector Graphics (SVGs) is finally nearly implemented across the board and, from the optimization point of view, they arrive pretty much perfect out of the box.

-The fixed pixel dimensions of raster images on the other hand are where we need to do a little more work.
+On the other hand, we need to do a little more work on the fixed pixel dimensions of raster images.
 Let’s have a quick look at the three standard formats.

 GIFs